-District Regulations require our wastewater customers to have either an "On-Demand" or "Replaceable Cartridge" type water softener installed by year 2005.
+District Regulations require our wastewater customers who install a water softener to have either an "On-Demand" or "Replaceable Cartridge" type water softener.
 Our Regional Water Quality Control Board Discharge Permit requires us to reduce the salt byproducts in our wastewater effluent.